Wondering what to do in Bangkok? Here’s 7 action-packed activities you’ll love.

 With its swerving traffic and general chaos on the street level, we’d forgive you for thinking that cycling in Bangkok is a no-go.

-But not only would you be wrong, you’d actually be missing out on experiencing a really awesome side to the city that gets overlooked by your average joe tourist.
+But not only would you be wrong, you’d actually be missing out on an awesome Bangkok activity that gets overlooked by your average joe tourist.

 Cycling in Bangkok is an awesome way to see the sites and sneak in some exercise (because we all know what happens when you eat pad thai and mango sticky rice every day).